giulio93/Big-Data-Computing/README.md

 In the map phase, which is implemented through the flatMapToPair method, the method split of String is used to split a document into its constituent words.
 The function passed as a parameter to mapValues takes as input (it) the value of a key-value pair in the RDD returned by groupByKey.
 In this example, it is a collection of type Iterable<Long> (in fact, it will be a sequence of 1's).
 The for (long c : it) cycle is an example of the Java for-each loop, which iterates over all values contained in the collection it, successively assigned to variable c.
 Assignment
-Create a program GxxHM2.java (for Java users) or GxxHM2.py (for Python users), where xx is your two-digit group number, which receives in input a collection of documents, represented as a text file (one line per document) whose name is provided on the command line, and does the following things:
+Create a program GxxHM2.java (for Java users)  where xx is your two-digit group number, which receives in input a collection of documents, represented as a text file (one line per document) whose name is provided on the command line, and does the following things:

 Runs 3 versions of MapReduce word count and returns their individual running times, carefully measured: a version that implements the Improved Word count 1 described in class.